-The Sticky Brick butane vaporizers are some of the most efficient and best tasting vaporizers that you can currently buy.
+The Sticky Brick butane vaporizers are some of the most efficient and best-tasting vaporizers you can currently buy.
 They are also hand-made from beautiful natural hardwood in the USA.
 I consider the Sticky Brick OG (Original) a home-use portable butane vaporizer.
 It can be used on the go, but it’s definitely not going in your pocket.

-It really works great around the house, it’s easy to carry from the desk to the couch with no chords/batteries to worry about.
-If you wanted something a little more portable for outside the house the Sticky Brick JR is similar function wise but smaller with a more compact and protected design.
+It really works great around the house.
+It’s easy to carry from the desk to the couch with no chords/batteries to worry about.
+If you wanted something a little more portable for outside the house, the Sticky Brick JR is similar function-wise but smaller with a more compact and protected design.

 Personally, I feel like the OG is the easier of the two to use because the glass mouthpiece is much bigger and allows you to see the vapor production immediately.
-But overall I think the Junior delivers a slightly more satisfying session.
-I have yet to combust with either of the Sticky Brick units but it is possible.
+But overall, I think the Junior delivers a slightly more satisfying session.
+I have yet to combust with either of the Sticky Brick units, but it is possible.

 Build Quality and Portability

 Both the OG and the JR offer outstanding quality and craftsmanship.
 You get a lifetime warranty on the wood body and 15 days with the glass pieces.
 The finishes are very smooth, clean-cut, and all of the pieces fit together beautifully.
 The Sticky Brick vaporizers are truly a work of art.

 The Sticky Brick Original or just Sticky Brick is the first butane vaporizer made by Sticky Brick Labs.
 It’s quite a bit bigger than most other portables, and that’s why I consider it a home-use portable.